arsuk/ip-mdb-client-demo/readme.txt

 pacs template files
 ===================
 The pacs.008.xml template should be modified to use the BIC of the test bank and the BIC of the creditor bank.
 The message ID and transaction ID will be replaced by the test servlet while creating test messages.
-The servlet alows you to define a template parameter so you can have differing versions for a number of beneficiary banks or to test other IP options.
+The servlet allows you to define a template parameter so you can have differing versions for a number of beneficiary banks or to test other IP options.
 The pacs.002.xml template must be configured with the test bank's BIC.